saif-ellafi/foundryvtt-minimal-ui/README.md

 ## Macro Hotbar
 * Macro Bar may be hidden, collapsed, auto-hidden (default) or shown
-* Macro Bar may be customized to 3 slots, 6 or default 10
+* Macro Bar may be customized to 3 slots, 6 or default 10 (Deprecated in V9)
 * Macro Bar may be repositioned along the X-Axis

 ## Left Side Control Buttons
-* May be shown normally, partially visible or auto-hide mode on mouse over
+* May be shown normally, partially visible or auto-hide mode on mouse over (Only Partially visible in V9)
-* Left controls may be collapsed into a single column (or not)
+* Left controls may be collapsed into a single column (or not) (Deprecated in V9)
 * Left controls may be standard or small size
-* Left controls may be repositioned along the Y-Axis
+* Left controls may be repositioned along the Y-Axis (Deprecated in V9)

-## Camera/Audio Controls
+## Camera/Audio Controls (Deprecated in V9)
-* Allows hiding player camera boxes, showing only GMs
+* Allows hiding player camera boxes, showing only GMs (Deprecated in V9)

 ## Customization
 * Default settings target a balance between gaining space and functionality